A couple months ago I got this message from the Universe (yup, one of those). The message was that I needed to get start getting up earlier.

 Holding on to this has made the hard moments softer to bear and the high moments ever more sweet because I know: it may change tomorrow, in an hour, next month or in five minutes.
 Cultivating continuous presence is the key that unlocks the ability to see what is true right now, what needs to shift and what I know I can breathe through, and what I better slow down and soak up.

-So about six months ago things shifted and the little Acorn Scout started sleeping until six … SIX!!
+So a couple months ago things shifted and the little Acorn Scout (at age 2 and a half) started sleeping until… SIX!!
 SIX AM!!!!
 A fucking miracle and nothing less, let me tell you.
 It is life-changing.
 I am reborn.
 Out of the darkness and wretched despair of night wakings, I rise victorious and the world is a beautiful place again and I am full of love for all people.
-Overall, things have fallen into a comfortable routine around here these days; no major struggles with bedtime, naptime, meal time.
+Overall, things have fallen into a comfortable routine around here these days; no major struggles with bedtime, nap time, meal time.
 Always on the go, always talking, the little monster is generally content and increasingly independent.
 My work and school schedule, as well as my partner’s schedule have settled into predictability which is really nice.
 I feel like we are officially out of the “baby haze” and the survival mode of the first couple years.
 Life has lent us a bit of reprieve from any major crisis for the moment and of course, most of all, we are all sleeping.

 So when I hear this little tug I try to swat it away.
 For two and a half years I have been fitting in my meditation and yoga practice where I can.
 A few moments here and there, and at naptime or in the evening.
 Juggling work and childcare and an opposite schedule from my partner meant constantly shifting things around, like an endless puzzle where there’s the inevitable jamming together of pieces that don’t fit just right and then left over pieces with no place to go.
 But for awhile there’s been the feeling that I want to take my meditation practice deeper and I was still struggling to make space in the day for myself.

-So this inner voice pipes up (as it will do) and tells me to start waking up at 5:15.
-And I immediately answer with “You are f***ing kidding me.”
+So this inner voice pipes up (as it will do) and tells me to start waking up at 5am.
+And I immediately answer with “You have got to be f***ing kidding me.”

 Let me skip to the end of this argument (which I lost, or won, however you look at it.)
 When the Universe asks something of you and you say yes, all the support you need is in full supply.
 I go to bed early.
-I am usually asleep by 9pm these days.
-And 5:15 is quiet.
-It’s sacred.
-It’s all mine.
+I am usually asleep by 9 pm these days.
+And 5am arrives and it is quiet.
+It is sacred.
+It is all mine.

 By the time I hear my son stirring (6am on the dot, that kid is never late) I am in a completely different space, heart, mind and body.
 I am able to give from a place of fullness instead of scraping the bottom and feeling the prickly irritation of having to give more than I have.
-And THEN this other miracle happened: My partner and I had been trading off mornings and since I have committed to every morning he has agreed to do bedtime every night which means I suddenly have a 30 whole other minutes in the evenings to do something for myself.
+And THEN this other miracle happened: Since I have committed to getting Acorn Scout out of bed and fed every morning, he has agreed to do bedtime routine every night which means I suddenly also have a 30 whole other minutes in the evenings to do something for myself.
 Holy crap!
-What?!
+What??!

 Here is my challenge to you: What is your truth right now?
 Not the story you are telling yourself about what things “should” be like but what is true?
 What is being asked of you?